nilslice/protolock/README.md

 ---

+## Contributing
+Please feel free to make pull requests with better support for various rules, optimized code and overall tests.
+Filing an issue when you encounter a bug or any unexpected behavior is very much appreciated.

+For current issues, see: [open issues](https://github.com/nilslice/protolock/issues)

+---

 ## Acknowledgement

 Thank you to Ernest Micklei for his work on the excellent parser heavily relied upon by this tool and many more: [https://github.com/emicklei/proto](https://github.com/emicklei/proto)